EdgarTrejoh/Stock_analysis/README.md

 **Developed by** @Edgatrejoh **powerd by Python** & [yfinance](https://pypi.org/project/yfinance/)

-Analysis from 6 most popula Companies by S&P500
+Analysis from 6 most popular Companies by S&P500

 | No. | Stock |
 |-----:    |-----------|